The Sweetest Road Trip in Ohio Takes You to 6 Old School Chocolate Shops

 With classic assorted chocolates, an irresistible fudge sauce, and innovative ice cream flavors, this whimsical little chocolate shop is the perfect place to cure your sweet tooth.
 There's a reason Malley's Chocolates has thrived since 1935.
 There are now several locations, but the original is still located in Lakewood.

-A Canton area classic, Heggy's has offered some of the best handcrafted old-fashioned chocolates and candies since 1923.
+A Canton area classic, Heggy's Nut Shop has offered some of the best handcrafted old-fashioned chocolates and candies since 1923.
 (Try their nuts and caramels too.)

 4. Coblentz Chocolate Company (Walnut Creek)

 Where the chocolates are hand-dipped and the truffles are hand-rolled, Coblentz Chocolate Company is a best-kept secret in Ohio Amish Country.
-You'll find more than 100 varieties of chocolates here.
+You'll find more than 100 varieties of chocolate in Ohio here including chocolate-covered marshmallows.

 5. Wittich's Candy Shop (Circleville)

-This old-fashioned gem of a candy store is one of America's oldest.
+This old-fashioned gem of a candy store is one of America's oldest and one of the best places for chocolate in Ohio.
 The hand-dipped chocolates and homemade fudge are to die for.
 Since 1840, this nostalgic shop has kept the soda fountain tradition alive.

 A beloved Cincinnati gem, this colorful and nostalgic ice cream parlor features some of the most amazing treats you'll ever have the pleasure of eating.
-Come for the ice cream and leave with a box of mouthwatering chocolates.
+Come for the ice cream and leave with a box of mouthwatering chocolates—you won't regret it!

-What do you think - would you take this road trip?
+What do you think?
+Would you take this road trip to discover some of the best chocolate in Ohio?
 Or, where is your favorite chocolate shop in Ohio that should be added to this trip?
-Let us know!
+Let us know by filling out our nomination form!

 Subscribe to our newsletter